mikaelljunghorn/BlitzDesktop/README.md

 -	You can save the output to disk in Excel files.
 These are named by server, stored procedure and date so you will have history saved.

 ## Prerequisites:
--	You need to have the sp_Blitz* stored procedures installed on your SQL server(s) found at https://www.brentozar.com/first-aid/.
+-	You need to have the sp_Blitz* stored procedures installed on your SQL server(s).
+The stored procedures can be found at https://www.brentozar.com/first-aid/.

 ## Preknowledge:
 -	You should be familiar with the sp_Blitz* stored procedures known as the First Responder Kit by Brent Ozar.